operator-framework/enhancements/enhancements/sdk-migrate-bundle.md

 ## Open Questions [optional]

+1. The bundles we build today are done via `docker` from the project's `Makefile` where users can adapt their image builder to whatever they want.
+   Do we want to allow this from the CLI?

 ## Summary

 Add a subcommand to the Operator SDK CLI that will allow users to migrate